aonai/myo_robot_arm/README.md

         ```

 2. `arm_control`
     * The robot first starts at HOME position.
 Moving the arm controls the robot's waist, shoulder, and elbow joints.
 Performing wrist extension (WE) or wrist flexion (WF) controls the robot's wrist joint.
 Performing radial deviation (RD) or ulnar deviation (UD) opens or closes the gripper.
-By default, the launchfile sends out MoveIt commands at 50Hz while the commands are dependent on arm movements in the past 0.5 seconds.
+By default, the launch file sends out MoveIt commands at 50Hz while the commands are dependent on arm movements in the past 0.5 seconds.
 When the upper biceps are activated, control gains of waist, shoulder, and elbow joints are lowered to enable more precise control.
         ```
         roslaunch arm_control control_robot.launch use_actual:=true
         ```